-The promissory note (as appended at exhibit B to the Avanti Eurogas SPA) provides that LNEnergy as borrower shall repay an amount of US\$10.5 million to Avanti Eurogas, LLC within 60 days of a Concession Decree being granted, with any amounts which remain outstanding after they become due being subject to a 10 per cent. interest rate.
-LNEnergy also covenants to Avanti Eurogas, LLC that payments will first be applied to any interest payable and then to the principal amount, that they will be in default if payments which are due are not paid on or before they are due.
-LNEnergy are also permitted to prepay the promissory note.
+The Promissory Note provides that any amounts which remain outstanding under the Promissory Note after they become due are subject to a 10 per cent. per annum interest rate.
+LNEnergy also covenants to Avanti Eurogas, LLC that payments will first be applied to any interest payable and then to the principal amount, and that LNEnergy will be in default if payments which are due under the Promissory Note are not paid on or before they are due.
+LNEnergy is also permitted to prepay the Promissory Note at any time without penalty.
 Avanti Eurogas, LLC as lender (amongst other things) may also extend the time for payment of the principal and interest, reduce the payments or release any entity liable under the notes and modify the terms and times for payment.
-The promissory note itself is also governed by Colorado law.
+Any amendments to the terms of the Promissory Note, must be signed by both LNEnergy and Avanti Eurogas, LLC.
+The Promissory Note itself is also governed by Colorado law.